pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 The result should be very similar to running the program without any arguments.
 This isn't surprising as our input file is currently blank.

-Open your input file using `vi` and add the following line and run `cliapp -i some_file_name` again.
+Open your input file using `vim` and add the following line.
+Then run `cliapp -i some_file_name` again.
 What happens?
 ```bash
 59.0916|-137.8717|111 km WSW of Covenant Life, Alaska|6.4
 ```

-Hopefully `cliapp` should have generated a non-empty dataset.
-If you copy the dataset name and paste it onto the end of your URI in your web browser you should see something on the map.
+Hopefully `cliapp` generated a non-empty dataset.
+If you copy the dataset name and paste it onto the end of your URI in your web browser, you should see something on the map.

 ```bash
 http://{hostname}/{datasetName}
 ```

 ### Data Manipulation
-Now we know how to feed data into Chimera we need to work out how to do this more efficiently.
+Now we know how to feed data into Chimera, we need to work out how to do this more efficiently.

 We want to use [USGS](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) as our source.
 They have various regularly updated feeds.
 Start off using the [hourly feed](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_hour.geojson).
-We need to write a script to convert this data to the pipe delimited format that `cliapp` can read.
+Try using the command line to fetch the data and then convert it to the pipe delimited format that `cliapp` can read.

-#### Tips
+#### **Tips:**
-* Use `curl` to save a copy of the JSON feed locally (it's quicker than downloading it everytime).
+* Use `curl` to save a copy of the JSON feed locally (it's quicker than downloading it every time).
 Use the `-o` option to specify a file to save it to.
 * The command line program `jq` is very useful for manipulating JSON data.
 You can find its manual [here](https://stedolan.github.io/jq/manual/).
   * There is also this [Cheatsheet](https://lzone.de/cheat-sheet/jq) that provides helpful examples.
-  * When operating on some data like: `{"stringProp": "foobar", "intProp": 1}`, then the jq expression `"\(.stringProp) raw text \(.intProp)"` will evaluate to `"foobar raw text 1"`.
+  * String interpolation is a convenient way to build a string.
+When operating on some data like: `{"stringProp": "foobar", "intProp": 1}`, then the jq expression `"\(.stringProp) raw text \(.intProp)"` will evaluate to `"foobar raw text 1"`.
   * The jq command itself has an option `-r` to return string outputs "raw", meaning without wrapping it in quotes.
+* Use `>` to direct the output of a command to a file.
+E.g. `echo "something" > output.txt`

 <details>
 <summary>If you are really stuck, expand this for more detailed help.</summary>